Fines in South Australia

 They also have the power to waive payment of the whole or part of the fine.

-If you commit a traffic offence, you may receive a Police expiation notice and have to pay a fine.
-The notice can either be a handwritten notice from a police officer or a computer generated notice from a speed or red-light camera.
+If you commit a traffic offence in South Australia, you may receive a police expiation notice and have to pay a fine.
+This notice may be a handwritten notice from a police officer or a computer generated notice from a speed or red-light camera.

 Expiation notices for camera-detected offences are sent to the vehicle’s registered owner.
 If they were not the driver at the time of the offence, a statutory declaration can be completed nominating the driver.
 If the offence is disputed, you can elect to have the matter heard in court.